-For more information and to book your space, visit myCareer and select the 'Events' tab.
+For more information and to see other events, visit myCareer and select the 'Events' tab.

 Each academic year we deliver a programme of student competitions designed to develop key employability skills and provide an opportunity for employers to engage with students in a unique environment that differs from tradition recruitment events.
 Opportunities include:

 - FLUX – a business competition whereby an employer sets a real-life challenge for students to solve